Skip to content

 3.3 - Backend Agnosticism: The Adapter Pattern

 The architectural decision that most distinguishes Next.js Commerce from Hydrogen is the explicit isolation of the commerce data layer behind a typed adapter interface.
 All Shopify API calls are encapsulated in lib/shopify/ - a module that exports typed functions (getProduct, getCollection, createCart, addToCart) with no Shopify-specific types leaking into the component tree.
-Replacing Shopify with Medusa (open-source), BigCommerce, or a custom API requires implementing the same interface in lib/medusa/ and updating a single import - the React component tree remains unchanged.
-This is not a theoretical capability: the vercel/commerce repository maintains provider packages for Shopify, BigCommerce, and Saleor, each implementing the same interface.

 Part IV - Performance Benchmark Analysis